AeroLeads people directory · profile

 What company does Jonathan Fink work for?

-What is Jonathan Fink's role at the current company?
+What is Jonathan Fink's role at Oregon Wildfire Funding Workgroup?

-Jonathan Fink's current role is Professor of Geology, Portland State University.
+Jonathan Fink is listed as Professor of Geology, Portland State University at Oregon Wildfire Funding Workgroup.

 What is Jonathan Fink's email address?